Helix Sleep

-Helix Sleep is a privately held, U.S.-based, e-commerce brand platform, operating a portfolio of home goods brands.
+Helix Sleep is a privately held, U.S.-based, e-commerce platform, that sells home goods brands.
 The company is headquartered in New York City.
 All mattresses and sofas are manufactured in the US, and the company ships product to the United States and Canada.

 History

 Helix Sleep was founded by Jerry Lin, Kristian von Rickenbach, and Adam Tishman in 2015.
-The co-founders met at the University of Pennsylvania Wharton School MBA program.
-They bonded over the transition of moving to a new city and the struggles of buying a new mattress.
-They discovered that the mattress industry was broken, and they wanted to fix it.
 On August 4, 2015, the Helix Sleep website was launched.
 Prior to the launch, the company raised a seed round investment from angel investors.

 The company expanded its delivery service to reach customers in Canada in January 2016.

-Helix Sleep announced that it had to raise Series A funding in August 2016.
-Investors included Double J Capital, Great Oaks VC, Simon Venture Group, WIT, Jonathan Klein, and Jess Itzler.
+Helix Sleep raised Series A funding in August 2016.
+Investors included Double J Capital, Great Oaks VC, Simon Venture Group, WIT, Jonathan Klein, and Jesse Itzler.

 The company launched the Birch by Helix brand in May 2019.
 The Allform brand was launched in May 2020.

 Products

 The Helix Sleep brand gives customers a questionnaire to learn about their height and weight, how they sleep, and how firm their mattresses usually are and uses that data to match users to the perfect mattress.